Welcome to the SHMS Counseling Department

 Colorado passed a bill that provides temporary behavioral health services program to provide access to mental health and substance use disorder services for youth, including addressing needs that may have resulted from the COVID-19 pandemic.
 The program is open to youth 18 years of age or younger or 21 years of age or younger if receiving special education services.

-Please take a look at the following resources to support your student’s social/emotional well-being at home.
+Please take a look at the following family resources and district academic support:

 Resources for Undocumented Families: